CodeBrauer/27daysofcode/010_2017-01-10_PHP_ShellNotify/README.md

 # #010 2017-01-10: ShellNotify

-Pipe any output from the shell to my smartphone with the Pushbullet API.
+Pipe any output from the shell to your smartphone with the Pushbullet API.
 If you want to use it for yourself you just need to set the `$config['access_token']`.

 You can get the token [here](https://www.pushbullet.com/#settings/account).